dsorokin/aivika-distributed-example-cqn/README.md

 simulation-mode = distributed
 ```

 We used only one possible mode.
 But in case of other simulation modes, there is no need to launch auxiliary nodes.
-Also the configuration file is a single required argument for these modes.
+Also the configuration file is a single required argument for those modes.

 So, if you change this parameter then the simulation test can be launched by the following command:

 `$ stack exec aivika-distributed-example-cqn cqn.conf`

-In general, the meaning of possible options are as follows:
+In general, the meaning of possible options is as follows:

 - The `sequential` mode uses the sequential library, which is very and very fast.